We can take care of your hardware . . .

 Macs don’t need to have their hard drives defragged, nor do you have to restart them multiple times a day to free up memory.
 However, that doesn’t mean they don’t have their own software issues.
 Over time your Mac may feel slower, you may start to see applications freezing or refusing to open.
 If that’s the case, it may be time for a software tune-up.

 For $50, we’ll run a cocktail of software designed to repair underlying software issues.
-It only takes a couple of hours, but can save you a lot of frustration and prevent more serious issues from developing.
+It only takes 24 hours, but can save you a lot of frustration and prevent more serious issues from developing.

 While we have it, we’ll also check your battery, make sure you have enough room on your hard drive, and physically clean your Mac.